- 1 cup sifted all-purpose flour

 - 1-1/4 cups shredded Swiss cheese

-- Bake at 425° for 15 minutes.
-Reduce temperature to 325°; continue to bake for 30 to 40 minutes or until a knife inserted near the center comes out clean.
+- Bake on a lower oven rack for 15 minutes.
+Reduce temperature to 325°; continue to bake until a knife inserted in center comes out clean, 30-40 minutes.
 Let stand 10 minutes before cutting.
-Yield: 6 servings.
+Yield: 8 servings.

 Reviews for Quiche Lorraine